AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/meetup.md

 - Unit Testing Generation
 - Roassal 3
 - Bridging Smalltalk and Python
-- Corpus for IBM Chatbot
 - Shark drone
 - VM development environment
 - Smalltalk and CAD
+- Smalltalk in high School

 We will also have some hands-on / pair-programming sessions.
 Once we have the definite set of topics to be presented, we will provide a schedule.